 A Manly Man

 Note the ad’s manly images.
-(I guess 1980s women didn’t need a computer.)
-Ben Franklin was never a pinup for machismo, although he was said to be quite the lady’s man… $2,500 in 1980 is equivalent to about $8,000 today – a price almost no individual would be willing to pay for a personal computer.
+(I guess 1980s women didn’t require a computer.)
+Ben Franklin was never a pinup for machismo, although he was said to be quite the lady’s man… $2,500 in 1980 is equivalent to about $8,800 today – a price almost no individual would be willing to pay for a personal computer today.
 Computers have gotten smarter and smaller; people, not so much.

 - U.S. President Jimmy Carter proclaims a grain embargo against the USSR with the support of the European Commission